GrGadam/Console-Text-Game-Compressed/README.md

 # Console-Text-Game-Compressed
-This is a text-based adventure game written in c#.
+This is a simple text-based adventure game written in c#.
+I hope you enjoy it!